ThatOpen/web-ifc-viewer/CONTRIBUTING.md

 ### 5.2.
 The parser in a nutshell

-The process has 4 steps:
+The process has 5 steps:

+1. The [items reader](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/ifc-services/ifc-items-reader.js) will extract the individual entities of the IFC.
-1. The [lexer](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/lexer/lexer.js) defines the vocabulary, also kwnown as tokens or atomic regular expresions.
+2. The [lexer](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/lexer/lexer.js) defines the vocabulary.
-2. The [parser](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/parser/parse-process.js) defines the [primitive syntax](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/parser/parser-primitives.js) (structures of tokens) for every data type in IFC.
+3. The [parser](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/parser/parse-process.js) defines the [primitive syntax](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/parser/parser-primitives.js) (structures of tokens) for every data type in IFC.
-3. The parser defines the high-level syntax for every ifc class.
+4. The parser defines the high-level syntax for every IFC class.
-4. The parser reads every line of the IFC using the specific syntax for that ifc class.
+5. The parser reads every item of the IFC using the specific syntax for that ifc class.
-5. The [semantics](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/semantic/semantic.js) query the result to retrieve the parsed information and load it in memory.
+6. The [semantics](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/semantic/semantic.js) query the result to retrieve the parsed information and load it in memory.

 This might sound confusing at first, but it is actually really simple.

 #### 5.2.1.
+The items reader

+Essentially, the mission of the [items reader](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/ifc-services/ifc-items-reader.js) is to extract the individual ifc items from the raw IFC.

+As you already now, an IFC file is a plain text file containing an array of items which look like `#ID= IFCCLASS(PROPERTIES);`.
+Trying to parse an IFC in a "monolithic" way, i.e. extract all its information at once from thousands of lines of text, is a very difficult task.
+Therefore, this first step will extract each statement, so the task of the parser will be much easier.
+That is, instead of parsing the following text with one single (and complex) algorithm:

+    #6= IFCCARTESIANPOINT((0.,0.,0.));
+    #7= IFCDIRECTION((0.,0.,1.));
+    #8= IFCDIRECTION((1.,0.,0.));
+    #9= IFCAXIS2PLACEMENT3D(#6,#7,#8);

+The items reader constructs an array with the following structure:

+    [{"id": 6, "type": "IFCCARTESIANPOINT", "properties":"(0.,0.,0.)"},
+    {"id": 7, "type": "IFCDIRECTION", "properties":"(0.,0.,1.)"},
+    {"id": 8, "type": "IFCDIRECTION", "properties":"(1.,0.,0.)"},
+    {"id": 9, "type": "IFCAXIS2PLACEMENT3D", "properties":"(#6,#7,#8)"}]

+This way, the parser can iterate all the items and extract the information one by one.
+Extracting the _express ID_ and the _ifc class_ is a trivial task that you can see implemented in the [items reader](https://github.com/agviegas/IFC.js/blob/master/src/ifc-parser/ifc-services/ifc-items-reader.js) module.
+Now, extracting the information from the _properties_ is where the difficulty lies, and the rest of the steps of the parser will concentrate on this task.
+Thus, note that from now on each parsing step is referring exclusively to parsing a single _properties_ field.
+The code will iterate through this object and apply the following logic to the _properties_ of each item.

+#### 5.2.2.
 The lexer

 In short, the mission of the lexer is to define the _words_ that can be found in an IFC.
+It receives an array of characters (the _properties_ of an ifc item as text) and outputs an array of tokens.

 As we have seen, an IFC is a plain text, that is, a long sequence of characters.
 The lexer defines several tokens or _words_ that make up the vocabulary.
 Actually, tokens are just small regular expressions that recognize distinguishable units of text to be parsed.
 For example, the bools in IFC are expressed as `.T.` (true) and `.F.` (false).
 The token for recognizing bools in IFC would be as follows (following _chevrotain_'s syntax):